seanshahkarami/ca-manager/README.md

 ## Useful References

-If you're interested in learning more about the underlying details involved in this, here are some resources you may find useful.
+If you're interested in learning more about the underlying details involved, here are some resources you may find useful.

 * [Public Key Cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
 I like the opening paragraph of the Wikipedia page as it immediately mentions two primary